akamai/terraform-provider-akamai/website/docs/g/get_started_dns_zone.html.markdown

 To define the entire configuration, we start by opening the resource block and give it a name.
 In this case we’re going to use the name "example_a_record".

 Next, we set the required (zone, recordtype, ttl) and any optional/required arguments based on recordtype.
+Required fields for each record type are itemized in [`akamai_dns_record` resource](/docs/providers/akamai/r/dns_record.html).

 Once you’re done, your record configuration should look like this: